Health in Ethiopia: Cardiovascular disease

+HIV/AIDS

+HIV/AIDS in Ethiopia stood at 1.1% in 2014, a dramatic decrease from 4.5% 15 years ago.
+The most affected are poor communities and women, due to lack of health education, empowerment, awareness and lack of social well-being.
+The government of Ethiopia and many international organizations like World Health Organization (WHO), and the United Nations, are launching campaigns and are working aggressively to improve Ethiopia's health conditions and promote health awareness on AIDS and other communicable diseases.

 Malaria

 Though its prevalence in Ethiopia is relatively low compared to other African nations, malaria remains the leading cause of outpatient morbidity and is among the leading causes of inpatient morbidity.
 Nearly 60 percent of the population lives in areas at risk of malaria, generally at elevations below 2,000 meters above sea level.
 Recently, many densely populated highland areas, including the city of Addis Ababa, were classified as malaria-free.
 Because peak transmission coincides with the planting and harvesting season, malaria places a heavy economic burden on the country.
 Sixty percent of malaria infections are due to the Plasmodium falciparum parasite, though the Plasmodium vivax parasite is also present.
 Insecticide resistance among vectors and antimalarial drug resistance have been documented in the country.

 The Carter Center conducted research in Ethiopia in the mid-2000s where they analyzed how malaria affects the Ethiopian population among various factors.
 The factors considered included living situations and housing conditions, as well as Ethiopian age and gender demographics.
-This study found that ones socio-economic position directly corelates to their chance of contracting malaria.
+This study found that one's socio-economic position directly correlates to their chance of contracting malaria.
 Researchers concluded that a key method of reducing the prevalence of malaria in Ethiopia is by improving the quality of housing and living conditions.
 They found an effective disease countermeasure to be the use of anti-malarial spray, as households that had been sprayed had lower rates of infection.
 This research also concluded that while the poorest households are more likely to face these poor conditions, they are also the ones less likely to take steps towards malaria prevention, thus continuing transmission of the disease.